techidaily/site-win11-tips/source/_posts/how-to-fix-windows-securitys-unexpected-error-in-windows-11-and-11.md

 ## 1\.
 Check for New Windows Updates

  First, check for and install available Windows patch updates.
 Microsoft releases many patches to update Microsoft Defender.
 So, a patch update could feasibly resolve a Windows Security bug.
-Our[guide to manually updating Windows](https://www.makeuseof.com/update-windows-manually/#:~:text=Press%20the%20Win%20%2B%20I%20hotkeys,the%20Check%20for%20updates%20button.) tells you how to check for and install new updates in Settings.
+Our [guide to manually updating Windows](https://www.makeuseof.com/update-windows-manually/#:~:text=Press%20the%20Win%20%2B%20I%20hotkeys,the%20Check%20for%20updates%20button.) tells you how to check for and install new updates in Settings.

 ![The Reset option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/reset-option.jpg)

 ## 2\.
 Run System File and Image Scans

  System file issues might be causing the “Unexpected error” on your PC.
 To check if that’s the case, run a System File Checker scan within the Command Prompt.
 Such a scan will repair the corrupted system files detected.
-Our guide on[utilizing the SFC tool on Windows](https://www.makeuseof.com/system-file-checker-sfc-windows/) tells you how to scan system files with that utility.
+Our guide on [utilizing the SFC tool on Windows](https://www.makeuseof.com/system-file-checker-sfc-windows/) tells you how to scan system files with that utility.

 ![The SFC scannow command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/the-sfc-scannow-command.jpg)